- City Activities and Info

 - Development, Land Use & Construction

 Greenbrier Town Meeting held February 2, 2016

-Reporting a Street Light Outage: To report a street light outage, contact Dominion Virginia Power at www.DOM.com or call 1-866-DOM-HELP.
+Reporting a Street Light Outage: To report a street light outage, visit Dominion Virginia Power's Outage Center or call 866-366-4357.
 You can also contact the Customer Contact Center at 757-382-CITY (2489) or submit your request to the City online and we’ll be happy to report your concerns to Dominion Virginia Power for repairs.